jussihyva/core/core_containers/parray/README.md

 -   Dynamic resizing.
 Doubles the size of the array when maximum size is reached.
 -   Datatype agnostic.
-Contains only pointers to array members.
+Contains only pointers to array rawbers.
 -   Clear allocation and deallocation of the array structure.
 Only the constructor `parr` returns an array to help clarity.
 -   All other functions apart from the constructor work by passing